jacobobryant/biff/docs/02-reference/07-transactions.md

 The default operation is `:xtdb.api/put`.

 Biff transactions can also include regular XT operations.
-Any element of the transaction that isn't a map will be considered to be an XT operation:
+Any element of the transaction that isn't a map will be assumed to be an XT operation:

 ```clojure
 (biff/submit-tx sys